-Synergies and complementarities should be considered with relevant national, European and non-European initiatives (including suitable biological and medical sciences research infrastructures Error!
-Bookmark not defined.) in o rder to incorporate past achievements, available data and lessons learnt where possible, thus avoiding unnecessary overlap, and duplication of efforts and funding.
+Synergies and complementarities should be considered with relevant national, European and non-European initiatives (including suitable biological and medical sciences research infrastructures in order to incorporate past achievements, available data and lessons learnt where possible, thus avoiding unnecessary overlap, and duplication of efforts and funding.
 Applicants should specifically consider synergies with partnerships that have existing TB clinical trial networks, TB drug discovery consortia, or with relevant not-for-profit organisations in the field.